kamialie/education/README.md

 **COPY** is generally preferred over **ADD** as it is more transparent and provides basic functionality. **ADD** best usage is for local tar extraction.
 In case of multiple Dockerfile steps, **COPY** them individually - results in fewer cache invalidations, as each **COPY** is on seperate layer.

+Weird behavior of copying over inner directories (inner direcotory has items with the same name, as items on the root of base directory) - result is weird overlapping.

 ----------

 #### ENV